NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 UI its ready and has been added to new Repo, go Check [LAPAI UI](https://github.com/NaosaikaDevelopment/UI-LAPAI), im adding new feature, adding AI to get info about current time.

 #### Software Release MyCompanion
-This is an Side_Project for LAPAI Prototype, Its a functional software for LAPAI and LAPAI UI. this is running entirely offline, and might i say easy to install.
+This is an Side_Project for LAPAI Prototype, Its a functional software from LAPAI and LAPAI UI. this is running entirely offline, and might i say easy to install.

 https://github.com/user-attachments/assets/c44a3d92-a36a-41eb-b271-80c9015d4153